Khalid-Azmatullah/OBL/README.md

+> [Important] THE OBL SYNTAX IS CHANGING HENCE THE CODE IS NOT FUNCTIONING RIGHT NOW.

 # OBL

 OBL or 'Other Basic Language' is a python project that aims at creating an extremely realistic experience of coding in an actual language.
 It functions similarly as an COL but is of course not a real language.